wp-plugins/jm-last-twit-shortcode/readme.txt

 2. If it's `Call to undefined function curl_init()` then the curl extension is not active on your server.
 Developers who use WampServer might activate curl extension in PHP > PHP Extension > curl
 3. If there are no message but you do not get your Tweet it's probably to Twitter itself so please <a href="http://dev.twitter.com/status/" title="Twitter API Status health">check this link </a>

+= How can I get more than 1 tweet? =
+Simple, just use the parameter "count" in shorcode, see example :
+`[jmlt count="4"]`
+This will display the last 4 tweets from the user specified in option page

+= How can I get tweets from another Twitter account? = `[jmlt username="TweetPressFr"]`
+This will display tweet from TweetPressFr

 ----
 En Français
 –––––––––––––––––––––––––––––––––––